Wave1art/VisualSFM_OS_X_Installer/README.md

 Modified version of Dan Monaghan's original script to fix the following issues:
 - Sift GPU installer no longer works
+- libpba.so did not build
+- gcc compiler flags threw errrors when compiling with clang

 ------
 Here's a quick guide on how to use the installer.